Coroner's Office

 • Complete the Educational Tour and Observership Programs.

-• Pass a background check.
+• Successfully pass a background check.

-• Follow all Coroner policies and procedures.
+• Adhere to the Coroner’s dress code as well as all Coroner and County policies and procedures.

-Successful applicants also must be willing to participate in all aspects and duties of the coroner’s office including but not limited to:
+Successful applicants must also be willing to participate in all aspects and duties of the Coroner’s Office, including but not limited to:

-• Reviewing new and old case files.
+• Reviewing new and existing case files approved by a supervisor.

-• Other duties as assigned.
+• Performing other duties as assigned.

 Internship Experience and Benefits